 Organizations that classify data at creation spend just an average of 3 hours on each data subject access request (DSAR) - 11 times faster than those who don't classify their data.
 In addition, they said their cost for managing DSARs increased by 24% or less, while those who don't classify data reported increases of 50%-74%.

-of organizations that had an unauthorized data sharing incident are subject to the GDPR.
-However, 38% of them are confident that employees don't bypass IT control to share data.
 7% of organizations had security incidents during the data archival stage, but 58% of them noted that the data was compromised, which is the largest share among all the stages.

-of organizations that don't have data classification processes never get rid of redundant, obsolete and trivial (ROT) data, as opposed to just 6% of those who do classify their data.
+30% of organizations that don't have data classification processes never get rid of redundant, obsolete and trivial (ROT) data, as opposed to just 6% of those who do classify their data.
 HOW TO READ THIS SURVEY